UCA student's film

 to be shown at Cannes

 A short film by a UCA student is to be screened in the Cannes Film Festival’s Short Film Corner later this year.

 26 May 2021

-Fish To The Lake, a nine-minute short by third-year BA (Hons) Film Production student Youngdae Lee, will be shown to audiences between 12-16 July.
+Fish To The Lake, a nine-minute short by third-year BA (Hons) Film Production student Youngdae Lee, will be shown to audiences on 16 July.